 There are four main types, and we can summarize each of them to help you understand them better:

-- Regular Dividend Policy: This enables the company to follow the procedure of paying out a dividend to its shareholders yearly.
-The payment of the dividend is made regardless of whether the company was profitable for the year or not.
+This enables the company to follow the procedure of paying out a dividend to its shareholders yearly.
+The payment of the dividend is made whether the company was profitable for the year.
 This type of policy is embraced by organizations with stable earnings and cash flow, especially blue chip companies.

-- Stable Dividend Policy: This enables the company to follow the procedure of paying out a stipulated fixed percentage of profits as dividends yearly.
-This fixed percentage of profit will be paid as dividends annually regardless of the measure of profit.
+This enables the company to follow the procedure of paying out a stipulated fixed percentage of profits as dividends yearly.
+This fixed percentage of profit will be paid as dividends annually, regardless of the measure of profit.

-- Irregular Dividend Policy: Under this type of scenario, the company has no obligation in respect of paying a dividend to the respective shareholders yearly.
+Under this type of scenario, the company has no obligation regarding paying a dividend to the respective shareholders yearly.
 The board of directors will decide the amount and rate of the dividend when they see fit (usually yearly).
-They will make decisions regarding the steps to be taken with the profit made in each year.
+They will decide regarding the steps to be taken with the profit made in each year.

-- No Dividend Policy: Under this type, the company pays no dividend to the shareholders regardless of its profit or loss of a particular year.
-The company will retain the total profit to reinvest into the business and to expand it further.
+Under this type, the company pays no dividend to the shareholders regardless of its profit or loss of a particular year.
+The company will keep the total profit to reinvest into the business and to expand it further.

-- Residual Dividend Policy: With this, the company only pays out what dividends remain after the company has paid for all other expenses, debts and working capital.
+With this, the company only pays out what dividends remain after the company has paid for all other expenses, debts, and working capital.
 This approach may be strained, but it makes the most sense in terms of any business operational structure.

-Whether dividend will increase the value or not may depend on the profitable investment opportunities available to the firm.
+Whether dividends will increase, the value may depend on the profitable investment opportunities available to the firm.
 If the firm has profitable opportunities, its value will be maximum when 100% of earnings are retained.

 All of this depends on the company valuation.